EmilSkaaning/MLstructureMining-workflow/train_model/README.md

 | `reg_lambda`        | (0, 10.0)      | L2 regularization term on weights.         |
 | `reg_alpha`         | (0, 10.0)      | L1 regularization term on weights.         |
 | `gamma`             | (0, 10.0)      | Minimum loss reduction to make a further partition. |

----

-This template provides a detailed overview of the parameters and their utility.
-Adjustments can be made to further fit the exact nature and goals of your project.